 Common Diverter Valve Problems

-Thanks to our friend and boiler installation specialist Ben Race from the Easy Boiler Company for the facts below.
+Thanks to our friend and heating engineer Ben Race from the Easy Boiler Company for the facts below.

 To execute its function of diverting water to where it is needed, the diverter valve is fitted with several moving parts that control water flow and direction.
 These parts tend to degrade over time.
 Here are the common issues that can signify there is a problem with your combi-boilers diverter valve;